Gold3nEagle/UnityWebglVoiceChatDocs/Home.md

 # How it works

-in simple terms, the voice chat is a separate application that runs on your browser, so, it can be used standalone. the twist is that scripts were written in unity, allowing communication between unity and the voice chat application itself.
+in simple terms, the voice chat is a separate application that runs on your browser, so, it can be used standalone. the twist is that scripts were written in unity, allowing communication between unity and the voice chat application itself (the js file from the server).

 so unity communicates with it while the application handles rooms, and people, and fetches the voice from the microphone with transmission over the network.